Coronavirus: More New Cases Are Now Reported Outside China Than Inside

 Tedros added that the WHO is working with the World Bank and the International Monetary Fund to come up with ways to lessen the epidemic's potential economic impact.

-"Once again, this is a time for global solidarity – political solidarity, technical solidarity and financial solidarity," Tedros
+"Once again, this is a time for global solidarity — political solidarity, technical solidarity and financial solidarity," Tedros said.